DR LEON CARP AWARD

 This award is ideal for general practitioners and general practitioners in training who wish to learn more about undertaking research to drive innovation in primary care practice and policy from a solid evidence base and thereby improve human health.

-• Have an innovative idea which they believe could benefit primary care, and
+- Have an innovative idea that they believe could benefit primary care, and

-• Are willing to work with and be supervised by University of Melbourne primary care research or teaching staff, and
+- Are willing to work with and be supervised by The University of Melbourne primary care research or teaching staff, and

-• Will maintain an honorary position with University of Melbourne following the award.
+- Will maintain an honorary position with The University of Melbourne following the award.

 The successful applicant will have access to research infrastructure and specialist research expertise (e.g. biostatistician).
 Regular research meetings and training are part of the research skill building program.
 Successful applicants can expect to develop or extend research skills and explore possibilities of further qualifications and potential career options as primary health care researchers.